ccjjmartin/setup.environment/README.md

 - If you have an external drive, network drive, or Apple server hosting time machine.
 Go ahead and set this up now.
-- Optionally, if you wait for FileVault and Time Machine to complete you will have a fresh install avaliabe at this point to restore to if needed.
+- Optionally, if you wait for FileVault and Time Machine to complete you will have a fresh install available at this point to restore to if needed.

 Carbon Copy Clone
 -----------------